Treat migraines with an FSA

 Cooling gel sheets could provide relief from migraine pain around your temples, forehead and eyes.
 The gel sheets are non-medicated and provide cooling relief wherever they are placed to relieve underlying tension and reducing pain.

 Check Out: Be Koool Soft Gel Sheets, Adults, 4 ea

 One of the best methods to treat a migraine "aura" (first stage of the headache associated with blurred vision, or temple/forehead/eye pain) is gentle cold therapy on the forehead.
 A headache band provides cold therapy evenly to the forehead and is a perfect complement to over-the-counter medications.
-You'll need a prescription for any OTC medications to get reimbursed with an FSA.

 Check Out: Thera-Med Headache Band